Aptivi/NitrocidKS/README.md

 **3/22/2020 - 0.0.8.5:** Updated libraries, Removed filesystem structure parsing, Permanent list of usernames and passwords, Now, "Command defined by" part will update everytime a user wants to change language, Fixed CPU usage being high at all times; the Notifications will be listened to every 10 milliseconds instead of instantly, Added 24-bit true color testing test command.
 Use `testtruecolor <R;G;B>` to test, implying that R, G, and B isn't greater than 255 or less than 0, You can see passwords as stars, Added Bengali and Punjabi languages, Added `args` cmdline argument in case config can't be used, Made `search` show line number on every match, Added forgotten `search` help command, Added SHA1 algorithm to `sumfile` and test shell, Added `sumfiles` command

-**4/23/2020 - 0.0.9:** Updated libraries, added IMAP shell, and fixed kernel crash if remote debugger failed to start
+**4/23/2020 - 0.0.9:** Updated libraries, added IMAP shell, added Slovak language, and fixed kernel crash if remote debugger failed to start

 ## |-----+--> _Contributors_ <--+-----|